rmacklin/sprockets-bumble_d/README.md

 This gem provides a plugin for [Sprockets] that enables you to transpile modern javascript using [Babel].

-A primary use case for this gem is to allow you to incrementally migrate your Sprockets-powered javascript codebase to ES6 modules by [transforming] them to [UMD] modules that preserve your existing global variable references (hence the
-name: Babel + UMD = BumbleD).
+A primary use case for this gem is to incrementally migrate your Sprockets-powered javascript codebase to ES6 modules.
+This works by [transforming] them to [UMD] modules that preserve your existing global variable references (hence the name: Babel + UMD = BumbleD).
 Once an entire subtree of your javascript module tree is written in ES6 modules, this frees you up to bundle that javascript using a more modern tool (e.g. [rollup] or [webpack]).

 That said, this gem can be used for general purpose babel transpilation within the Sprockets pipeline.